accetto/headless-coding-g3/README.md

 ## Introduction

-This repository contains resources for building Docker images based on [Ubuntu 20.04 LTS][docker-ubuntu] with [Xfce][xfce] desktop environment and [VNC][tigervnc]/[noVNC][novnc] servers for headless use and selected applications for programming.
+This repository contains resources for building Docker images based on [Debian 11][docker-debian] with [Xfce][xfce] desktop environment and [VNC][tigervnc]/[noVNC][novnc] servers for headless use and selected applications for programming.
 Adding more tools requires usually only a single or just a few commands.
 The instructions are in the provided README files and some simple test applications are also already included.

+**Remark**: The resources for the previous versions of the images (based on [Ubuntu 20.04 LTS][docker-ubuntu] till G3v2) are still available in this repository as the branches `archived-generation-g3v2-ubuntu` and `archived-generation-g3v1`.

-All images can optionally include also the web browsers [Chromium][chromium] or [Firefox][firefox].
+All images can optionally include also the [Chromium][chromium] or [Firefox][firefox] web browsers.

 The resources for the individual images and their variations (tags) are stored in the subfolders of the **master** branch.
 Each image has its own README file describing its features and usage.

-This is a sibling project to the project [accetto/ubuntu-vnc-xfce-g3][sibling-github], which contains the detailed description of the third generation (G3) of my Docker images.
+This is a sibling project to the project [accetto/debian-vnc-xfce-g3][accetto-github-debian-vnc-xfce-g3].

+Another sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] contains the detailed description of the third generation (G3) of my Docker images.
 Please check the [sibling project README][sibling-readme] and the [sibling Wiki][sibling-wiki] for common information.

 ## TL;DR

 There are currently resources for the following Docker images:

-- [accetto/ubuntu-vnc-xfce-nodejs-g3][accetto-docker-ubuntu-vnc-xfce-nodejs-g3]
+- [accetto/debian-vnc-xfce-nodejs-g3][accetto-docker-debian-vnc-xfce-nodejs-g3]
   - [full Readme][this-readme-image-nodejs]
   - [Dockerfile][this-dockerfile-nodejs]
   - [Dockerfile stages diagram][this-diagram-dockerfile-stages-nodejs]
-- [accetto/ubuntu-vnc-xfce-postman-g3][accetto-docker-ubuntu-vnc-xfce-postman-g3]
+- [accetto/debian-vnc-xfce-postman-g3][accetto-docker-debian-vnc-xfce-postman-g3]
   - [full Readme][this-readme-image-postman]
   - [Dockerfile][this-dockerfile-postman]
   - [Dockerfile stages diagram][this-diagram-dockerfile-stages-postman]
-- [accetto/ubuntu-vnc-xfce-python-g3][accetto-docker-ubuntu-vnc-xfce-python-g3]
+- [accetto/debian-vnc-xfce-python-g3][accetto-docker-debian-vnc-xfce-python-g3]
   - [full Readme][this-readme-image-python]
   - [Dockerfile][this-dockerfile-python]
   - [Dockerfile stages diagram][this-diagram-dockerfile-stages-python]
   - [Dockerfile][this-dockerfile-python-bonus-gui-frameworks] for bonus images with GUI frameworks (bonus branch)
   - [Dockerfile stages diagram][this-diagram-dockerfile-stages-python-bonus] (bonus branch)
-- `accetto/headless-coding-g3` base images (not published on Docker Hub)
-  - [Dockerfile stages diagram][this-diagram-dockerfile-stages-xfce]

 #### Installing packages

 I try to keep the images slim.
 Consequently you can encounter missing dependencies while adding more applications yourself.
-You can track the missing libraries on the [Ubuntu Packages Search][ubuntu-packages-search] page and install them subsequently.
+You can track the missing libraries on the [Debian Packages Search][debian-packages-search] page and install them subsequently.

 You can also try to fix it by executing the following (the default `sudo` password is **headless**):